brucefan1983/GPUMD/tests_regression/replica/README.md

   every replica's thermostat RNG state;
 - rejection of unsupported restart versions and changed exchange/dephasing settings;
 - qNEP Ewald/PPPM selection, inline comments, default solver, and restart validation;
-- single-segment dephasing syntax and the retry limit.
+- single-segment dephasing syntax and the retry limit;
+- rejection of the unsupported `verbose` and `verbose_output` options in both modes.

 The four-carbon fixture has a zero-energy NEP and is used to obtain predictable exchange and event-clock behavior.
 It is not a physical model.
 Force-bearing